rdmolony/rdmolony.github.io/_posts/2023-12-14-running-django-on-timescaledb.md

 title: "Running Django on TimescaleDB"
 layout: "post"
 description: |
-  Some thoughts on making Django & TimescaleDB play nicely
+  Some thoughts on making Django & TimescaleDB play **nicely**
 ---

+Over 2022/23 while working at `Mainstream Renewable Power` on an internal web application, I maintained a "data pipeline" which fetches files of sensor readings from the world's most remote places, and transforms them into useful data sets, which form the basis upon which the construction of renewables (wind turbines or solar panels) on site hinges.
+I rebuilt the pipeline on top of `TimescaleDB`[^TIMESCALEDB], which enabled me to massively reduce the complexity of the system involved.

-In [Struggling to Sync Sensors & Databases]({% post_url 2023-12-04-struggling-to-sync-sensors-and-databases %}) I reflect on rebuilding a data flow system on top of `TimescaleDB` so that I could store timeseries readings alongside a "CRUD"[^CRUD] web application.
-I do not, however, discuss how I adapted a `Django`[^DJANGO] web application to play nicely with it.
+I reflect on this experience in detail in [Struggling to Sync Sensors & Databases]({% post_url 2023-12-04-struggling-to-sync-sensors-and-databases %}).
+I do not, however, discuss how I adapted `Django`[^DJANGO] to play nicely with this database.

 [^DJANGO]: `Django` is a `Python` web framework.
 In my case, it served as the "glue" between web browsers and a database.
 Specifically, to display a web page it asks a database for the data it needs to render files that the browser interprets (`HTML`, `CSS` & `JavaScript`) so it can display a user interface